Summer at Wollaton – is a painting on canvas, done in a style that is reminiscent of the old railway posters.

 Natural History Matters Gallery

-Acrylic on a Loxley gold traditional canvas with black frame.
+Acrylic on a Loxley gold traditional canvas.
 Protected with polymer satin varnish.
 It is supplied ready to hang, fitted with ‘D’ rings and picture cord.